This article may contain compensated links. Learn more in our disclaimer.

 You can buy your Langkawi – Satun ferry ticket from the ticket booth, located some 100 meters from the entrance of Langkawi Ferry terminal.

 Busiest time here is Sunday evening, when Thai people visiting Malaysia for a weekend are coming back home.
 And Friday evening, when Malay people are going to Thailand for a weekend.
 If you are planning to travel on these times I would recommend you to buy a ticket in advance.

 Only one way ferry tickets are available.

 UPDATE: In February 2017 one-way ticket from Langkawi to Satun cost us 35 Malaysian Ringgits / 350 Thai Bahts.

 Along with a ticket you will be given an arrival/departure card, which you need to fill in.
-In case you loose it at some moment, they will give you a new one upon arrival to Thailand.
+In case you lose it at some moment, they will give you a new one upon arrival to Thailand.